Home of the Crooked River Lighthouse and the Carrabelle Lighthouse Association

 Surrounding the lighthouse, the grounds are known as Crooked River Lighthouse Park.
 The park is a publicly owned and operated historic and natural resource conservation site and outdoor recreation area.
 It is typically open daily from dawn to dusk.
 Special events may also be scheduled during the evenings.

-UPCOMING EVENTS AND PROGRAMS
+EVENTS AND PROGRAMS

 Sunset & Full Moon Climb